 I didn’t buy any of these things.
 And you know what?
 We’re all doing OK.
 I’m pretty comfortable in the excessive amount of leggings I already had to choose from, my daughter is never without a cup to drink from, and my bank account is already looking healthier without a stream of miscellaneous Amazon charges.

-I learned some lessons along the way that I am bringing into the new year.
+I learned some lessons through my no-spend month.
 Here are my big takeaways.

 There’s a difference between want and need